Skip to main content

 Why it's good for LLM pipelines: The Firecrawl-compatible API means you can use existing LangChain/LlamaIndex integrations without code changes.
 The built-in MCP server makes it the natural choice for AI agents.
 The lightweight footprint means you can run it alongside your LLM inference stack without competing for resources.

-Limitations: No screenshot capture.
-No PDF/DOCX parsing (both on the roadmap).
+Limitations: No PDF/DOCX parsing (on the roadmap).
 JavaScript rendering via LightPanda is good but not Playwright-level for complex SPAs.
 AGPL-3.0 license has implications for proprietary embedding.

 2. Crawl4AI